1937 Major League Baseball All-Star Game

 The 1937 Major League Baseball All-Star Game was the fifth playing of the midsummer classic between the All-Stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 7, 1937, at Griffith Stadium in Washington, D.C., the home of the Washington Senators of the American League.
-The game resulted in the American League defeating the National League 8–3.
+The American League defeated the National League, 8 to 3.

 The game, attended by President Franklin D. Roosevelt, is remembered because of a play in which Earl Averill of the Indians hit a ball that struck Cardinals pitcher Dizzy Dean on the toe, breaking it; complications from this injury shortened the career of the future Hall of Fame pitcher.

 Rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.